deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Uh-huh.
 They’ve done their recon and emplacement.
 Now we need to burn the Hierarchy’s shit to the ground.”

-Garl chittered again. “...I ever tell you how I like the way you think, My Champion?”
+Garl chittered again. “...I ever tell you how I like the way you think, my Champion?”

 Fiin flicked an ear, looking pleased.
 “I thought you’d approve.
 How quickly can you muster?”

 “Two days.
 I’m thinkin’ I should leave this ‘ta Matso.
-And…uh, I have a request, My Champion.”
+And…uh, I have a request, my Champion.”

-Fiin caught the sudden change in tone immediately.
-He cocked his head, “Name it.”
+Fiin caught the sudden change in tone immediately and cocked his head.
+“Name it.”

 “...There’s a, uh… well, a reason I wanna see that valley flood.
 It’s gonna be one’a the last things I *can* see clearly.”